MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md

    ![Python Environments window](media/environments/environments-default-view-2019.png)

    > [!NOTE]
-   > You can also open the Python Environments window by clicking on the Solution Explorer window and using the Ctrl+K, Ctrl+` keyboard shortcut.
+   > You can also open the Python Environments window by selecting the Solution Explorer window and using the Ctrl+K, Ctrl+` keyboard shortcut.
 If the shortcut doesn't work and you can't find the Python Environments window in the menu, it's possible you haven't installed the Python workload.
 See [How to install Python support in Visual Studio](installing-python-support-in-visual-studio.md) for guidance about how to install Python.

 2. The environment's **Overview** tab provides quick access to an **Interactive** window for that environment along with the environment's installation folder and interpreters.
 For example, select **Open interactive window** and an **Interactive** window for that specific environment appears in Visual Studio.